Tips Keeping RVing Fun

 “But then what additives/treatments are best to use?”

-Firstly, RV holding tanks are just that, they hold “stuff” for a little while, then flush out.
-Don’t confuse that with a septic tank found at most rural residences.
-Those septic tanks take months or years to break down toilet paper, bodily waste, and food waste into a slurry that flows out the leach lines.
-RV holding tanks shouldn’t hold “stuff” nearly that long.
-But we do need to know a few Tips From A Tech to understand and maintain the holding tanks, piping, and valves.
+Firstly, RV holding tanks are just that, they hold “stuff” for a little while, then you drain it out.
+Don’t confuse that with a septic tank found at most rural residences which takes months to break down toilet paper, bodily waste, and food waste into a slurry that flows out the leach lines.
+RVers need to understand and maintain their holding tanks, piping, valves and valve seals so “stuff” doesn’t stick to the inside of the tank or products that cause troubles.

 Secondly, which additive/treatment is best depends on the answer to this: